 G.D.
 Spradlin (Corman) sends Captain Willard (Martin Sheen) to find Colonel Kurtz (Marlon Brando).
 In Tora!
 Tora!
 Tora!
 (1970), Spradlin played a real-life naval officer named Commander Curts.

-The way that Captain Willard is directly told, on the record, by U.S. Army senior leadership to go out and kill Colonel Kurtz ("terminate with extreme prejudice") is not remotely plausible.
-The U.S. Military has never authorized the murder of American personnel in an official way as was shown here, and while it's certainly possible that the military would have UNOFFICIALLY tasked Willard to kill Kurtz, this scene is not clandestine nor covert, and thus implausible.
-Furthermore, given that Kurtz was wanted for desertion, and not direct crimes against fellow U.S. service members (such as assault or murder), the UCMJ would have called for him to be arrested alive and brought home for a court-martial.
-It's a good thing that this was a fictional story, otherwise Francis Ford Coppola and John Milius would have a lot of explaining to do.
+The way that Captain Willard is directly told, on the record, by U.S. Army senior leadership to kill Colonel Kurtz is not realistic.
+The U.S. Military has never authorized the murder of American personnel in an official way, and while it is plausible that the military would have unofficially tasked Willard to kill Kurtz, the order was neither clandestine or covert, and therefore implausiblr.
+Given that Kurtz was wanted for desertion, and not direct crimes against fellow U.S. service members (such as assault or murder), any official order would more likely have called for him to be arrested and court-martialed, rather than executed.

 General Corman states that Colonel Kurtz is the Operations Officer for the 5th Special Forces Group.
 This would have made him the third ranking officer in the group.

 Captain Willard's fatigues were known as Tigerstripe camouflage.
 They were a Republic of Vietnam uniform used by their Rangers and Marines.
 United States Special Operations adopted the uniform.